rordenlab/dcm2niix/README.md

 **Advanced builds:**

 As noted in the `Image Conversion and Compression Support` section, the software provides many optional modules with enhanced features.
-A common choice might be to include support for JPEG2000 as well as using the high performance Cloudflare zlib library.
+A common choice might be to include support for JPEG2000 as well as using the high performance Cloudflare zlib library (just remember, this requires a CPU built after 2008).
 To build with these options simply request them when configuring cmake:

 ```bash
 mkdir build && cd build